ajmcginty/unc-mito/README.md

 ## Technical Details

 - Uses CloudVolume to fetch 3D mesh data from the H01 dataset
-- Renders mitochondria using PyVista for consistent visualization
+- Renders mitochondria using PyVista with enhanced 3D visualization features:
+  - 360-degree views with 8 different angles
+  - Eye-dome lighting for better depth perception
+  - Edge enhancement and smooth shading
 - Implements server-side screenshot generation for better performance
-- Provides a responsive grid layout with client-side pagination
+- Provides a responsive grid layout with client-side pagination and view controls

 ## Credits